Noise-Aware Entanglement Generation Protocols for Superconducting Qubits with Impedance-Matched FBAR Transducers: Impedance matching networks for FBAR transducers

-Here we modify the extended BVD model to include the optomechanical loading from a photonic molecule, i.e. a system of two coupled micro-ring resonators, for the first time.
-A photonic molecule is a two-level photonic system that can be dynamically controlled by gigahertz-frequency microwave signals, and it typically consists of two coupled MRRs, where only one MMR is coupled to a bus waveguide \cite{Zhang2019}.
-This extension is a crucial step for modeling a wide range of optomechanical transducers, since many rely on the mode splitting within a photonic molecule to achieve triply resonant transducer operation \cite{blesin2023}.
 When two MRRs are coupled at a rate $J$, their modes hybridize into supermodes.
 So-called symmetric and anti-symmetric supermodes appear with a frequency splitting equal to $2J$.
 For microwave-to-optical transduction, the optical pump is tuned to the lower-frequency symmetric supermode frequency $\omega_s$, which sits $\omega_m = 2J$ lower than $\omega_A$.
 This triply-resonant condition, when satisfied, should boost the conversion efficiency at a given optical power due to the cavity enhancement of the pump tone \cite{blesin2023}.

 The coupling between the two MRRs introduces additional optomechanical loading on the mechanical mode, so we must re-define the equivalent optomechanical circuit for this device.
 We do this by adding two additional resistors $R_{OO,\pm}$ to represent the optical signal and noise outputs, and add these in parallel with a modified optomechanical coupling resistor $R_{OM}$. $R_{OO,\pm}$ are added in parallel, as opposed to in series, following the generic formalism put forth in Ref. \cite{WangJiang2022}.
 The addition of a second MRR, and the corresponding optical-optical cooperativity $\mathcal{C}_{OO}$, transforms the device from a 1-stage transducer to a 2-stage transducer.
 As such, the effective electrical circuit renders the correct transmission coefficient for the device within the Heisenberg-Langevin equations of motion \cite{WangJiang2022}.